Bodensteiner23/LearnToCode/C#/Calculator/Structur.md

 2. Check if _reservedNumber1 already has a value
 #### 1.1.1 Case 1: _reservedNumber1 has no value
 Save the Number into _reservedNumber1
-#### 1.1.2 Case 1: _reservedNumber1 already has a value
+#### 1.1.2 Case 2: _reservedNumber1 already has a value
-Execute the Operation that is stored in _operator and save the result in _reservedNumber1
+1. Execute the Operation that is stored in _operator and save the result in _reservedNumber
+2. Reset _userNumber

 ### 1.2 Case 1: More Numbers are clicked